Van insurance designed for work and everyday use

 Types of cover

 Choosing the right level of cover is crucial.
-These are the main categories of use:
+Here’s a clear breakdown of the main categories:

 - Social: For personal use, such as leisure activities that require space for equipment like surfing or fishing gear.
 This cover is perfect for those who need a van for hobbies or weekend trips, but it doesn’t include commuting to work.